Amazon is planning a racial equity audit of its workforce

 Amazon said it will publicly share results from its audit, but didn't say when the work will be finished.

-Workforce statistics from Amazon show that the company has increased its Black and Hispanic staff from between 2018 and 2020, but most of that growth has been at the delivery driver and warehouse worker level.
+While workforce statistics from Amazon show that between 2018 and 2020 the company increased its Black and Hispanic staff, most of that growth has been at the delivery driver and warehouse worker level.
 Less than 4% of senior level managers at Amazon were Black or Hispanic in 2020, according to the most recent company data.

 "We know that diversity, equity, and inclusion matter and recognize that the advancement of diverse employees begins with proactive recruitment, retention, and development," Amazon said in the filing.
 "We believe diversity and inclusion are good for business — and more fundamentally — simply right."